European School, Luxembourg II: Language sections

 Committed to the multilingual and multicultural ethos and curriculum of the European Schools, both ESL1 and ESL2 are divided into language sections, with both schools having English, French and German sections.
-In addition to these, ESL2 comprises Czech, Danish, Greek, Italian, and Hungarian sections.
+In addition to these, ESL2 comprises Czech, Slovak, Danish, Greek, Italian, and Hungarian sections.

 Students enrolled in the schools are generally instructed in the language of their respective section.
 Students must choose from either English, French or German for their second language, which becomes the language of instruction for History and Geography curriculum from the third-year secondary, as well as the optional Economics course available from fourth year.
 Students are also expected to take a third language upon entering the secondary cycle.
 Students whose mother-tongue is not covered by a language section, are enrolled in the English, French or German sections, and can opt for their mother-tongue in place of English, French or German studies, respectively.

 Both ESL1 and ESL2 differ in the languages they provide support for.
 Pupils enrolling in the European School system in Luxembourg are automatically enrolled in ESL1 if their mother-tongue is either Bulgarian, Dutch, Estonian, Finnish, Latvian, Lithuanian, Polish, Portuguese, Spanish, or Swedish.
 Meanwhile, all pupils of the following mother tongues are automatically enrolled in ESL2: Czech, Danish, Greek, Hungarian, Italian, Maltese, Romanian, Slovenian, Slovakian and Croatian.
 Supplementary Irish language classes are available in both schools for Irish pupils enrolled in the English sections.